New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

 All visitors will be screened for fever and signs of illness upon arrival (support/visitors who screen positive are not allowed).

 Adult Inpatient Units, Observation Rooms and Swing-Bed Units: One visitor permitted

-Covid-negative: One visitor/support per patient, per day (one consistent visitor throughout the stay is recommended)
+Two visitors per patient, per day (consistent visitors throughout the stay is recommended)

 Under most circumstances, visitors are not allowed to stay overnight.

 Patient may receive religious service visits at a reasonable time that does not disrupt care.
 Spiritual leaders are allowed in addition to the designated visitor allowance.

 No visitors are allowed if the patient is known or suspected to have COVID-19, except for compassionate care on a case-by-case basis outlined below.